-Trading in my cubicle for days on the road
+Trading in my cubicle for days on the road was one of the happiest days of my life |

 I retired in 2016.
 I could have just walked away from LinkedIn at that point as I wasn't looking for a new job and already had a sizable network of business-related contacts.
 And I'm sure that's precisely what many retirees do.
 I didn't, because just because I had suddenly moved from workaholic to retireaholic didn't mean I no longer had anything to contribute and share with those I knew from my business life.
 LinkedIn, if you're listening, there's a huge untapped pool of knowledge, wisdom, insights, and experience that you're ignoring.
 If you could find a way to bring retirees back into the LinkedIn fold it would enhance the entire LinkedIn community.
 A retiree's thoughts and opinions are every bit as valid and bring with them the context of years of actual experience that others could well benefit from.
 Hmmm...
 Retireaholic... might just put that as my current position the next time LinkedIn prompts me...